 See also the Annotations documentation for more information.

-Annotations are added to the chart as a special type
+Annotations are added as special type of chart item in the

 let data = {